akshaygud1401/Anomaly-Detection/README.md

 To achieve this objective, it was further broken down into the following 5 technical sub-objectives:

-1. To perform in-depth exploratory data analysis of the both datasets (tabular and graph)
+1. To perform in-depth exploratory data analysis of both datasets (tabular and graph)
 2. To engineer new predictive features from the available graphs
-3. To develop a supervised model solely from the engineered features to classify behaviour into normal and anomalous
+3. To develop a supervised model solely from the engineered features to classify behavior into normal and anomalous
 4. To recommend a threshold that will maximize model performance in terms of F1 score
 5. To create an API endpoint for the trained model and deploy it
 6. To test the performance of the API endpoint once deployed